Home > CLC Single Cell Analysis Module (commercial plugin)

 Figure 3.
 Plots from the quality control report.

 Normalization of data affects all downstream analyses.
 The implementation can remove batch effects.

 Figure 4.
-Batch correction: Several clusters are observed for each of two samples.
+Batch correction: Several clusters are observed for each sample.
 After batch correction, clusters contain a mixture of both samples.

 RNA velocity is a powerful method for analyzing time-resolved phenomena, such as embryogenesis or tissue regeneration.
 Velocity analysis is performed automatically when starting an analysis from FASTQ but requires spliced and unspliced counts to be present when starting from an imported matrix.
 The produced velocity matrix is used for scoring velocity genes and creating phase portraits.
 The matrix, together with cell clusters and/or annotations, aid the analysis of per-gene contributions to transitioning of cells.

 Figure 5.
 Top: Browsable phase portrait with learned dynamics and steady-state ratio.
 There is one plot for each gene.
-Phase portraits can be overlaid with cluster information, cell annotations and data from gene expression, velocity and peak matrices.
+Phase portraits can be overlaid with cell annotations and clusters , and data from gene expression, velocity and peak matrices.
 Here, the cells are colored by cell type.
 Bottom: UMAP showing velocity arrows, where cells are colored by the inferred latent time.

 UMAP and tSNE are de facto standards for visualizing single-cell expression data.
-Our interactive 2D and 3D visualizations can be overlaid with cluster information, cell annotations and data from gene expression, velocity and peak matrices.
+Our interactive 2D and 3D visualizations can be overlaid with cell annotations and clusters, and data from gene expression, velocity and peak matrices.

 Figure 6.
 UMAP of single-cell data from 8393 liver cells (MacParland et al., 2018), colored by predicted cell types.

 Manual annotation can be performed with just a few clicks by using the Lasso tool.
-Comprehensive filtering and selection options make it easy to select the correct cells.
+Comprehensive filtering and selection options make it easy to select the relevant cells.
+The plot editor enables expression analysis and manual annotation.
+It has many visualization options.

 Clustering is performed using the graph-based Leiden algorithm.